umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

 You can however configure as many layouts and layout sections as you wish, each section in the layout must be given a width in columns, so editors gets an accurate preview of their layout.

+It is possible to setup configurable attributes(class, rel, href) and inline styling on sections.
 ![Grid layouts](images/Grid-Layout/layouts.png)

 ###Row configurations
 A row in the grid editor contains one or more cells, which divide the row into areas where editors can enter content.
 So a row is merely a container of areas to insert content into.
 When you add a new row, you are asked to give it a name, then define cells inside the row by clicking the "+" icon.
 Each cell has a default width set to 4, but by clicking the inserted cell you can control its width.

+It is possible to setup configurable attributes(class, rel, href) and inline styling on rows.

 ![Grid layouts](images/Grid-Layout/rows.png)

 You add as many cells as you like.
-If they overflow the total width of the row, they will simply be arranged after each other horizontally as you'd expect a grid system to behave.
+If they overflow the total width of the row, they will simply be arranged after each other horizontally as you'd expect in a grid system.

 ![Grid layouts](images/Grid-Layout/cells.png)

-Each cell can by default contain any type of content such as simple text-strings, images, embedded media or umbraco macros.
-To override this behavior, uncheck the **allow all editors** option and you can select specific editors for the row.
+Each cell can by default contain any type of editor such as simple textstring editors, imagespicker, embedded media or umbraco macros.
+To override this behavior, uncheck the **allow all editors** option and you can specify which editors will be available for the row.

 ###Settings and styling
-A grid layout can also expose custom settings - such as styling options or data-attributes - on each cell or row.
+A grid layout can also expose custom settings - such as data-attributes or styling options - on each cell or row.
 This allows editors to use a friendly UI to add configuration values to grid elements.
-When custom settings and styles are applied, they will by default be included in the grid html as either inline styles or html attributes.
+When custom settings and styles are applied, they will by default be included in the grid html as either html attributes or inline styles.

 ![Grid layouts](images/Grid-Layout/settings.png)

-These settings and styles must be configured by developers when setting up the grid.
+These settings and styles must be configured by developers when setting up the grid layout data type.

 ###Configuring a custom setting or style
 To add a setting, click the edit settings link.
 This will expand a dialog showing you the raw configuration data.
 This data is in the JSON format and will only save if its valid JSON.